Business Administration Vocabulary: 20 Essential Words for English Learners

 The noun merchandise simply refers to the products or goods that are bought and sold by your company.

-Sample sentence: “This year, there has been an increase in our imports of foreign merchandise.”
+There has been a recent increase in our imports of foreign merchandise.

 The noun inventory refers to the items or products you have in stock.

-The noun turnover is pretty interesting.
-It may refer to the amount of money your company receives in sales, or the rate at which your company’s merchandise is sold and replaced by new stock.
+The noun turnover may refer to the amount of money your company receives in sales, or the rate at which your company’s merchandise is sold and replaced by new stock.
 It could also mean the rate at which staff leave your company and are then replaced by new people.

 The noun distribution refers to the delivery of products or merchandise to your store or business.